DanielOchoa/my_composer_template/README.md

 My composer template for a Rails app
 ====================================

-My default setup for a rails 4 app with composer.
+Custom setup for rails 4 app using composer.

 Create a new app from this template with:
 `rails new myapp -m https://raw.github.com/DanyHunter/my_composer_template/master/template.rb`